boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 ### Why v0.1?
 Why not v1.0?

-Right now the [Temporal proposal](https://github.com/tc39/proposal-temporal) is at Stage 3 in the standards process (4 being the final stage).
+Right now the [Temporal proposal](https://github.com/tc39/proposal-temporal) is at Stage 3 (4 being the final stage) in the standards process.
 Although unlikely, we want to remain on a minor version to catch any changes which come in (mosty bug fixes) before the proposal reaches stage 4 and thus complete.
-We expect this to happen in Q1 2026.
+We expect that to happen in Q1 2026.

+Fear not! temporal_rs passes over 4000 specification tests, is stable and ready to use.

 To celebrate the release of `temporal_rs`, we'll cover a short background of the Temporal implementation in Boa and why `temporal_rs`